wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/189-letter-bunting-to-tange.md

 ---
+doc_date: '1962-07-02'
+doc_num: 189
+doc_order: 189
+naa_refs:
+- naa_barcode: 1050919
+  naa_control_symbol: C3616
+  naa_series: A4940
+  reference: '[NAA: A4940, C3616]'
-title: "189 LETTER, BUNTING TO TANGE"
+title: LETTER, BUNTING TO TANGE
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10054
 vol_id: 27
-doc_date: 1962-07-02
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 189 LETTER, BUNTING TO TANGE

-NAA: A4940, C3616

 Canberra, 2 July 1962

 Personal

-I am attaching with this letter a copy of the Cabinet minute which records the Prime Minister’s observations to his colleagues about his Common Market discussions during the recent visit to London and Washington.1
+I am attaching with this letter a copy of the Cabinet minute which records the Prime Minister’s observations to his colleagues about his Common Market discussions during the recent visit to London and Washington.[1](#f1)

 One matter which arose in the course of the Cabinet meeting requires action.